stilianoudakis/TAD_data_analysis/README.md

 * color = the color that the feature will be rendered as if loaded in Juicebox

+## investigating_tad_boundaries.Rmd

+Investigating the different type of boundaries that occur in the domain data.

+## TAD_boundary_analysis.rmd

+Analysis of TAD boundary data retrieved from from the paper by Rao, Huntley, et. al titled, "A three-dimensional map of the human genome at kilobase resolution reveals prinicples of chromatin looping"

+GEO accession: GSE63525

 ## chr1_logistic_regression.R

 R code for running a logistic regression model using subcompartment coordinates as predictors

-## investigating_tad_boundaries.Rmd

-Investigating the different type of boundaries that occur in the domain data